codemonkeybot/azure-quickstart-templates/jmeter-ubuntu-kde-desktop/GettingStarted.md

 Most important, don't forget to have fun!

-### Additional Installation Script will install MATE Desktop Azure CLI, Visual Studio Code and Remote Desktop
+### Additional Installation Script will install KDE Desktop with JMeter, Azul Java 8, Mozilla Firefox, Google Chrome, X2GoServer and Dolphin

 The installation of these additional software item is completed by the infra.sh the installation script is commented so you can understand each step which is completed.